Romantic restaurants for Valentine's Day dinner - Decanter

 Book: 020 7274 7796

 What we like about it: Naughty but nice, this casual and buzzy little neighbourhood restaurant in South London is run by husband-and-wife team Joe Sharratt and Margaux Aubry.
 Sharratt, previously head chef at Michelin star restaurant Trinity, cooks up inventive small plates with global influences; while Aubry looks after the wine.
-The menu changes every day but might include cavalo nero dressed up with an addictive savoury anchovy sauce or pork belly with a punchy Korean paste, slivers of spring onion and crisp lettuce.
+The menu changes every day but might include cavalo nero dressed up with an addictive savoury anchovy sauce, gnocchi with lobster cream or pork belly with a punchy Korean paste, slivers of spring onion and crisp lettuce.

 Wine list: Aubry lovingly curates a low-intervention wine list with organic, biodynamic and natural bottles from small, terroir-focused winemakers.
 The list change regularly meaning there’s always plenty for adventurous wine-lovers to discover.